hupster/modsync/README.md

 # modsync
 Minecraft Mod Sync tool

-Modsync is a small tool that can:
-- fully install Minecraft using configurable settings and installers, without user intervention and with very few dependencies
-- keep the installation in sync with the configured server, hosting the mods, resourcepacks and version settings

-It can be used as a Minecraft pre-launcher.
-It will install everything required, and then start the Minecraft launcher.
-The installers to use and directories to sync are configurable from the server.
-When all checks are enabled, the tool can install Java, Minecraft with Forge complete with mods, resourcepacks and shaderpacks, without user intervention.
-Once installed, changing any of the versions in the config file of the server will result in an automated re-install at clients when they run the tool.

-Now there is the security risk of having you Minecraft directory accessed by the tool.
-That's why I provide the source code on Github, and encourage everyone to compile your own version, and share it with users that trust you.
+Modsync is a small tool for automated modded Minecraft install and maintenance on remote Windows computers.
+Users require a single binary to install and play Minecraft.
+Controlled by a configution file on the server, they can receive automatic updates to Java, Fabric or Forge, mods and more.
+It supports Vanilla, Forge and Fabric.

+It was created to easily get kids playing Minecraft on a custom multiplayer server, being able to add and update mods without having to update all the clients.

+**Description**

-In essence, the tool requires a link to a FTP server, containing a config file, the directory with the mods to keep in sync, and installers to use when stuff is missing.
-The tool only approaches the configured FTP server, and no other sites or locations.
-Local file access is limited to the Minecraft directory, an optional launcher in program files.
-It will only remove or overwrite files in the directories listed in config file.
-So the person in control of the FTP server, has full control of the Minecraft installation at the clients.
-The tool does not require Administator rights, however the Java installer does.
+The tool requires details of a FTP server, from where it downloads a configuration file.
+All required files are downloaded from the configured FTP server, no other sites or locations are used.
+Local file access is limited to the Minecraft directory.
+No Administator rights are required except when prompted during Java install.

 **Features**